senushidinara/Sleep-safeAI-/README.md

 # Sleep Safe 😴🛡️✨

-### Your intelligent digital wellness journal.
+### Your intelligent digital wellness dashboard.

-> An innovative application that analyzes conversational patterns—both typing mechanics and sentiment—to provide insights into your digital well-being and promote healthier habits.
+> An innovative application that analyzes conversational patterns—both typing mechanics and sentiment—to provide a comprehensive psychological analysis, visual trend summaries, and a personalized, actionable wellness plan.

-Sleep Safe is your personal guardian for digital wellness. 🌙 It uses a **smart, privacy-first, behavior-based approach** to help you understand your state of mind during digital interactions, all wrapped in a beautiful, customizable, and intuitive interface.
+Sleep Safe is your personal guardian for digital wellness. 🌙 It uses a **smart, privacy-first, behavior-based approach** to help you understand your state of mind.
+It now provides a full suite of tools, from real-time analysis to a final, comprehensive report, all wrapped in a beautiful and intuitive interface.

 ---

 ## ✨ Key Features

 *   **🎨 Dynamic Theming:** Your space, your style.
-Choose from multiple warm and inviting themes like "Sunset," "Ocean," or "Twilight" to personalize your experience.
+Choose from multiple warm themes like "Sunset," "Ocean," or "Twilight" to personalize your experience.
 *   **🧠 Dual-Layer Psychological Analysis:** The core of the app.
 It goes beyond simple metrics.
-    *   **Typing Pattern Analysis:** Analyzes *how* you type—not *what* you type—to detect patterns of fatigue (high correction rate) or emotional agitation (rapid, error-free typing).
+    *   **Typing Pattern Analysis:** Analyzes *how* you type to detect patterns of fatigue or emotional agitation.
-    *   **Sentiment Analysis (New!):** Powered by the Gemini API, it analyzes the emotional tone of your messages, identifying them as Positive, Negative, or Neutral.
+    *   **Sentiment Analysis:** Powered by the Gemini API, it analyzes the emotional tone of your messages (Positive, Negative, or Neutral).
-*   **📊 Instant, Combined Insights:** After every message, receive a comprehensive analysis card showing your typing pattern and sentiment, giving you a holistic snapshot of your mindset in that moment.
+*   **📊 Session Summary & Trend Analysis (New!):** Get an at-a-glance overview of your entire session with a dynamic summary card that includes:
+    *   **Overall Sentiment & Dominant Typing Pattern:** Understand your main tendencies.
+    *   **Visual Sentiment Chart:** A simple bar chart visually breaks down your emotional trends.
+*   **🚀 Comprehensive Final Analysis & Sleep Plan:** This is the ultimate goal of your session.
+After your conversation, the app synthesizes the entire chat transcript and all your psychological data, using the powerful **`gemini-2.5-pro`** model to generate:
+    *   A **holistic analysis** of your session, rendered in beautiful Markdown.
+    *   A **personalized, actionable sleep plan** with concrete steps.
+*   **💾 Full User Control (New!):**
+    *   **Export Session:** Download a complete `.txt` file of your entire session, including the chat, journal, and final plan.
+    *   **Reset Session:** Start fresh at any time with a confirmation-protected reset button.
-*   **📓 Persistent Session Journal (New!):** Your analysis history is now automatically saved to a journal.
-Track your patterns over time, reflect on your conversations, and gain a deeper understanding of your digital habits.
+*   **📓 Session Journal:** Track your per-message analysis history.
+Reflect on your conversations and gain a deeper understanding of your digital habits in the moment.
-*   **💬 AI-Powered Conversation:** Engage in a thoughtful conversation with a sleep and wellness-focused AI that helps guide the session and provides a context for the analysis.
 *   **🔒 Completely Private:** All analysis happens in your browser.
-Your conversations and typing data are never stored on a server or sent anywhere, ensuring your complete privacy.
+Your data is managed via `localStorage`, ensuring your complete privacy.

 ---

 ## 🖼️ App Preview

-A glimpse into the clean, intuitive, and powerful interface of Sleep Safe.
+A glimpse into the clean, spacious, and powerful new interface of Sleep Safe.

-### ✨ The Interactive Analysis Session
+### ✨ The Complete Wellness Dashboard

-Your mission control for digital wellness.
-Engage with the AI, and see instant psychological feedback after every message you send.
+The app now features a professional two-column layout.
+The immersive chat session is on the left, with all your analysis tools and settings neatly organized in a tabbed panel on the right.

-*(Screenshot description: The main view of the app showing the chat interface next to the analysis settings.
-The UI has a warm, sunset-themed color palette.)*
+*(Screenshot description: The main view of the app showing the two-column layout.
+On the left is a large chat interface.
+On the right is a side panel with tabs for "Analysis" and "Settings".
+The "Analysis" tab is active, showing the new Session Summary card with a sentiment bar chart at the top.)*

-### 🔬 The Insight Card
+### 🔬 The Formatted Analysis & Personalized Plan

-See the magic happen in real-time!
-After each message, a card appears showing the dual-layer analysis: your typing pattern (e.g., "Fatigue") and the message's sentiment (e.g., "Negative").

-*(Screenshot description: A close-up of the analysis card, displaying "Typing Pattern: Fatigue" and "Sentiment: Neutral" with confidence bars.)*

-### 🎨 Personalize Your Experience

-Tailor Sleep Safe to your mood with the new theme switcher.
-Fine-tune the sensitivity of the behavioral analysis with simple, clear controls.
+The culmination of your session.
+The final report is now rendered with beautiful Markdown formatting, making it easy to read and act upon.

+*(Screenshot description: A close-up of the "Final Analysis & Sleep Plan" section, which displays a generated report with proper headings, bold text, and numbered lists, making it look like a professional document.)*

+### ⚙️ Full Control & Journaling

+Easily switch between viewing your final plan, reviewing your per-message journal, and fine-tuning the analysis settings.
+New controls for exporting and resetting your session are clearly accessible.

-*(Screenshot description: The settings area, showing toggles for Fatigue Analysis and Emotional Typing, along with the sensitivity slider and the new theme selection buttons.)*
+*(Screenshot description: The right-side panel showing the "Settings" tab with toggles, the sensitivity slider, and the new "Reset Session" button.
+Another view shows the "Analysis" tab with the "Export Session" button.)*

-### 📓 Your Session Journal

-Track your progress and reflect on your mindset over time.
-The journal provides a log of all analyses from your session, creating a valuable record of your digital well-being journey.

-*(Screenshot description: The "Session Journal" section, displaying a list of past analysis entries, each with a timestamp, typing pattern, and sentiment.)*

 ---